 ” Maropeng is educational and great fun “

-” . . . a lot for adults to think about and educational and fun for children “
+” . . . fun and educational for children and a lot for adults to think about “

 PLEASE NOTE : DUE TO COVID-19 RESTRICTIONS, DETAILS GIVEN HERE COULD BE INACCURATE.

-PLEASE CHECK WITH MAROPENG VISITOR CENTRE AT THE NUMBERS, OR THEIR WEBSITE, BELOW!
+PLEASE CHECK WITH STERKFONTEIN CAVES AT THE NUMBERS, OR THEIR WEBSITE, BELOW!

 Every day : 09h00 – 17h00 (9.00am – 5.00pm)